topheman/vanilla-es6-jspm/README.md

 ###SauceLabs

+*You can skip this if e2e testing isn't part of your Continuous Integration workflow.*

 SauceLabs is a cross-browser automation tool built on top of Selenium WebDriver (Protractor uses Selenium WebDriver).
-It lets you run e2e tests accross multiple device and is well integrated to Travis CI.
+It lets you run e2e tests accross multiple devices and is well integrated to Travis CI.

 If you want to set it up for your own project, [read this post](http://dev.topheman.com/setup-travis-ci-saucelabs-for-protractor).

+To avoid traffic on the Sauce Connect tunnel that could lead to timeouts, SauceLabs tests are run against a server serving the `build/dist` folder, containing a bundled version of the site in `test` mode (to benefit from the stubs and mocks) which was created thanks to `gulp build --env test`.

+More infos on this commit: [#7898239](https://github.com/topheman/vanilla-es6-jspm/commit/7898239ea252b9163e3e02b77aef2d6e13c0fa5a)

 ##Deployment